rhys117/RT-React/README.md

 This project is a work in progress user portal for the ticketing system 'request tracker'.

-This project depends on of my other projects exposing the request tracker database via a GraphQL api.
+This project depends on one of my other projects exposing the request tracker database via a GraphQL api.
 It can be found at: https://github.com/rhys117/rt-graphql

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).